 • A robust risk management plan, including mitigation strategies for data scarcity, stakeholder disengagement, and institutional turnover.

-The BUCRA (Building Unity for Climate Resilient Agriculture) project focuses on enhancing agricultural resilience in Qahbunah, a farming community in Egypt’s Nile Delta.
-Facing challenges like water scarcity, climate change, and land fragmentation, local farmers require innovative approaches to sustain their livelihoods.
+The BUCRA (Building Unity for Climate Resilient Agriculture) project aims to strengthen agricultural resilience in Qahbunah, a farming community in Egypt’s Nile Delta.
+Local farmers face growing pressures from water scarcity, climate change, and land fragmentation, creating an urgent need for innovative and practical solutions to safeguard their livelihoods.

-Croptimal is a climate suitability analysis tool that leverages climate projections, geospatial data, and agricultural insights to assess the suitability of various crops under current and future climate scenarios.
-By identifying areas and crops that are most resilient to climate stressors like heat, salinity, and water scarcity, Croptimal empowers farmers with data-driven recommendations to optimize their crop choices and planting strategies.
-This tool provides highly detailed maps and actionable advice, enabling farmers to adapt their practices to the challenges of climate change while enhancing productivity.
+Croptimal is a climate suitability analysis tool that combines climate projections, geospatial data, and agricultural expertise to assess the suitability of crops under both current and future climate conditions.
+By identifying which crops and locations are most resilient to stressors such as heat, salinity, and water scarcity, Croptimal provides farmers with clear, data-driven recommendations for crop selection and planting strategies.
+The tool delivers detailed maps and actionable insights, helping farmers adapt to climate change while improving productivity and reducing risk.

-In addition to these tools, BUCRA includes demonstration plots showcasing climate-smart techniques such as efficient irrigation, soil management, and crop rotation.
-Farmers will also participate in a blended learning program that combines field-based training with easy-to-use digital applications to improve their technical skills and knowledge.
+Beyond digital tools, BUCRA includes demonstration plots that showcase climate-smart practices such as efficient irrigation, improved soil management, and crop rotation.
+Farmers take part in a blended learning programme, combining hands-on field training with simple digital applications designed for easy adoption.

-BUCRA emphasizes empowering youth and women in agriculture, strengthening market linkages, and promoting sustainable land-use practices.
-By aligning Dutch expertise with local needs, the project aims to boost productivity, stabilize incomes, and build a sustainable agricultural future in Qahbunah.
+A strong emphasis is placed on empowering youth and women, strengthening market linkages, and promoting sustainable land-use practices.
+By aligning Dutch expertise with local needs, BUCRA seeks to increase productivity, stabilise incomes, and build a more sustainable agricultural future for Qahbunah.

-The long-term vision is to inspire broader adoption of these tools and practices, ensuring food and water security in the region while addressing the challenges posed by climate change.
+The project’s long-term vision is to encourage wider adoption of these tools and practices across the region, contributing to improved food and water security while addressing the growing challenges of climate change.

 Graphical User Interfaces are available for QGIS but only for SPHY v2.0 at the moment.
 This project will upgrade these plugins in order to make them compatible with the latest versions of SPHY (v3.0 and v3.1), QGIS and Python available.
 The updated plugins will also incorporate the additional functionalities to process state of the art new data sources as inputs.